thoregraepel/thoregraepel.github.io/_pages/cv.md

 Volunteer experience
 ======
-* 2021-present: Data Analyst
+* Volt Europe: Data Analyst (2021-present)
-  * Volt Europe
   * Support the data analytics team with dashboarding for different parties within Volt.

-* 2017: Volunteer Staff
-  * KLM/Run in the Sun Foundation
+* KLM/Run in the Sun Foundation: Volunteer Staff (2017)
-  * Worked as a volunteer for the KLM Curaçao Marathon, which was organised by the Run in the Sun Foundation.
+  * Worked for one month as a volunteer for the KLM Curaçao Marathon, which was organised by the Run in the Sun Foundation.

 Education
 ======
 * M.S. in Information Studies: Data Science, University of Amsterdam, 2021-2022 (expected)
-* M.S. in Business Informatics (not completed: 61,5/120 ECTS, completed Data Science profile: 45/30 ECTS), Utrecht University, 2020-2021
+* M.S. in Business Informatics (not completed: 61,5/120 ECTS, completed Applied Data Science profile: 45/30 ECTS), Utrecht University, 2020-2021
 * B.S. in Business, IT & Management (currently HBO-ICT), Hogeschool Utrecht, 2014-2018

 Skills